nicholasdille/container-slides/120_kubernetes/rbac/slides.md

 ## Role-Based Access Control (RBAC)

-### ClusterRole with RoleBinding
+### Mix and match

+`ClusterRole` can be used in `RoleBinding`

-This enables the reuse of roles
+This enables the reuse of cluster-wide roles

 The role is available in the entire cluster

 The rights apply in the namespace of the RoleBinding

+Useful for pre-defined roles by a platform team

 ![](120_kubernetes/rbac/rbac2.drawio.svg) <!-- .element: style="width: 65%; margin-top: 0.5em; margin-bottom: 0.5em;" -->